Securitybits-io/blog.securitybits.io/content/post/2021-05-18-reverse-engineering-an-unknown-digital-protocol.md

 So in order to solve the resetting and verifying problem, I relied on using the `SoftwareSerial.h` library, as that can create a Software emulated Serial Tx/Rx out of any other pin.
 The idea was to interpret the messages that the target board was echoing depending if you hit a mole or not.
 Where the different states are:
 - You whacked it > Success
-- You missed it > fail
+- You missed it > fFail
-- Welcome > start of the game
+- Welcome > Start of the game

 With that set, came the problem of number 1, to bruteforce the pins.
 We know from the research that there are pins 2-12 as input on the target board to hit, and there are a maximum of 6 peaks on each iteration.